-Ward complete a draft RCA form with as much information from the patient's case note and any relevant documents (aim to cover 14 days prior to the date of positive swab.

-Also include information of audits carried out around this time as evidence and for assurance.
+Ward complete a draft RCA form with as much information from the patient's case note and any relevant documents (aim to cover 72 hours prior to the date of positive swab).
+Also include information of audits carried out around this time as evidence and for assurance purposes.